-2. Temple Of Literature, April 2018.
-Stuffed full of gorgeous altars, pagodas, gardens and ponds in a rare show of intact, traditional Vietnamese architecture; no wonder The Temple of Literature is considered one of Hanoi’s most beautiful spots.
+April 2018.
+Stuffed full of gorgeous altars, pagodas, gardens and ponds in a rare show of intact, traditional Vietnamese architecture, no wonder The Temple of Literature is considered one of Hanoi’s most beautiful spots.
 Foot traffic rarely lets up, so you’ll need to be extra patient to get your photos.

-For more on Vietnam’s amazing capital, have a look at My 5s from around Hanoi.
+For more on Vietnam’s amazing capital, have a look at my other pieces from around Hanoi.

 Like these?
-You can also leaf through my articles from across Vietnam.
+You can also leaf through my articles from all across Vietnam.